Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Background on CLE and LQG

 \section{Background on CLE and LQG}

 In this section we present various background materials which are needed in the remainder of the paper and in order to give precise statements of our main results.
 In Section \ref{sec:cle-explorations} we review results on CLE explorations from \cite{cle-percolations,msw-simple,msw-non-simple}.
 In Section \ref{sec:gff-lqg} we introduce the Gaussian free field and the notions of regular and generalized LQG surfaces.
 In Section \ref{sec:normal-lqg-disks} we define regular and generalized LQG disks.
-In the case of the regular disk we allow the disk to have a given number of marked points at given locations, and the definition in this case coincides with the disk introduced in \cite{hrv-disk}.
+In the case of the regular disk we allow the disk to have a given number of marked points at given locations.
+Our definition coincides with the one given in \cite{hrv-disk} and we will consider this disk in both the regular and the generalized cases in Section \ref{sec:disk-cle-nesting}.
 Finally, in Section \ref{sec:background-msw} we review results from \cite{msw-simple,msw-non-simple} on explorations of CLE decorated LQG disks and explain some consequences of these results.